Why RCPCH Ambassadors?

 Follow the instructions contained on the online application form via the button below, which will allow you to choose which STP/ICS or LWAB you'd like to engage with.

-As part of the application you'll be asked to provide a short statement about why you'd like to become an RCPCH Ambassador.
+As part of the application you'll be asked to upload your CV and to provide a short statement about why you'd like to become an RCPCH Ambassador.
 This statement should also outline the issues facing children, young people and their workforce in your locality - and demonstrate your enthusiasm to help solve these challenges.

 If you have any questions please email us at firstname.lastname@example.org.